 If you can demonstrate an administrative error, you may request a review via email to Immigration SA and provide details regarding the grounds for your review request within 14 calendar days of the refusal notification.

-Immigration SA will not, under any circumstances, appeal to the Migration Review Tribunal against a decision by DIBP declining to grant a visa to any applicants nominated by Immigration SA.
+Immigration SA will not, under any circumstances, appeal to the Administrative Appeals Tribunal against a decision by DIBP declining to grant a visa to any applicants nominated by Immigration SA.

 It is recommended that you seek your own professional legal and financial advice before investing.